thejunto/design/junto.md

 #### Simple & Smart

 We achive simplicity by **reducing and substracting**.
-Before putting somehting out in the wild, we boil it down so it's easy to understand and use.
+Before putting something out in the wild, we boil it down so it's easy to understand and use.
 Our website encaptures this practice.

 Check our [Design Principles] (https://github.com/thejunto/design/blob/master/what's-design.md) to have a better grasp on the set of forces behind the main website's design.